davidgfnet/superfw-docs/content/docs/install/flash.md

 #### Preparation

 The SD card must be formated using FAT16 or FAT32 (exFAT is *not* compatible with the original firmware).
-Extract the `superfw-sd.fw` (if you have a Supercard SD) or `superfw-lite.fw` (if you have a Supercard Lite) and place it in the SD card.
+Download the `superfw-sd.fw` (if you have a Supercard SD) or `superfw-lite.fw` (if you have a Supercard Lite) file and place it in the SD card.
 Create a copy of this file and rename it to `superfw.gba`.

 #### Install